radical-lab/radical-lab.github.io/README.md

 		* mirrored floor for short skirts #mancave
 		* mirrored surfaces for diamand mancave is a slavegirls' `/bff?/`
 		* "no" + gañjā aromatherapy + "no" + ("shock" therapy) + "no" + bubble wrap bondage (stockholm syndrome) + "no" + gañjā + "no" + blindfold + "no" + gañjā + "no" + openbci + "no" + gañjā + "no" + headphones + "no" + gañjā + "no" + "guess what's in your mouth? no" game (`/(𝄞3)+/`) + "no" + gañjā + "no" + vibration massage + "no" + gañjā + "no" + hypnotherapy + gañjā + vibration "massage" + gañjā + hypnotherapy + gañjā + vibration sleep + gañjā + weekend = sharmies' angels (slavegirl harem and royal me)
-		   * hackable human unit (gagless gag reflexes, barrierless throat barrier, use the force to move their cervix to my hand,..)
+		   * hackable human unit (gagless gag reflexes, barrierless throat barrier, use the force to move their cervix to my hand,.. #noresistance #resistanceisfutile #assimilation)
 		   * `rm teeth #false`
 			* bootyfull soulless eyes; psychotic slavegirl training, `/(chemical )?dying|blinding/`, blank contacts, hololens,..
 				* put the old personality in a box (all other verbal communication is trained); the manowner decides whether it will ever be let out out of training (it is probably just what the new personality thinks the old personality would say anyway), but it can reinforce the training if done in an appropriate "manner"